 1. Connect to the Internet

-It’s obvious that you will need to be connected to the Internet to use Facebook Messenger (remember that VPNs don’t give you Internet access).
+It’s obvious that you will need to be connected to the Internet to use Facebook (remember that VPNs don’t give you Internet access).
 In China, just like in any place in the world, you can access the Internet via a Wi-Fi network, a data connection or roaming.

 Wi-Fi network: Finding a free public Wi-Fi network in any city in China is easy.
 The majority of bars, cafés, hotels and airports offer this service to their customers.